chen-keinan/ebpf-vagrantfile/README.md

 # ebpf-vagrantfile

-vagrant file to be used for ebpf program developments include :
+vagrant file to be used for ebpf program developments, file include :
+- centos/8
 - bpf tools
 - golang tools
 - dlv for remote debug